Sidney Merlin: Life

-In the 1896 Olympics, Merlin competed in four of the five events.
+In the 1896 Olympics, Merlin competed in four of the five shooting events.
 In the military rifle, he placed tenth with 1,156 points.
 His first (of four) string of 10 shots resulted in a score of 477.
 His score and place in the free rifle are unknown, but he did not win a medal.
 After two out of the five strings of 6 shots in the military pistol event, Merlin quit the competition.
 Similarly, he did not finish the rapid fire pistol event.
 He also participated in the men's trap shooting at the 1900 Paris Games, where he came joint seventh with five other athletes.
-At the 1906 Games, he participated in all shooting events, coming first and third in the men's trap, double shot and single shot.
+At the 1906 Games, he participated in all shooting events, coming in first and third in the men's trap, double shot and single shot, respectively.

-As the Germans approached Athens during World War II, Sidney Merlin and his second wife, Katia, moved to the Merlin estate on Crete, a large mansion dating back to Venetian times.
+As the Germans approached Athens during World War II, Sidney Merlin and his second wife, Kakia, moved to the Merlin estate on Crete, a large mansion dating back to Venetian times.
 The mansion, known as Bella Capina (Pelakapina in some spellings) also provided a residence for King George II, and meeting rooms for the Greek War Cabinet and government for several months.
 This ended abruptly when the German aerial invasion of the island began.
 The King and Prime Minister, having been warned in advance, left the day before the invasion.
 This is historically interesting, as it is one of the very few occasions when information from Bletchley Park, where German intelligence was decoded by the British, was given to non-British individuals.
-Sidney and Katia remained, with the task of keeping the house running as if the King were still in residence.
-When the German advance was within shooting distance, Sidney, Katia and a small entourage of other British household members, fled on foot, making an arduous crossing of the island to the southern village of Sphakia, where they were rescued by the British destroyer, HMS Napier, and taken to Alexandria, Egypt.
+Sidney and Kakia remained, with the task of keeping the house running as if the King were still in residence.
+When the German advance was within shooting distance, Sidney, Kakia and a small entourage of other British household members, fled on foot, making an arduous crossing of the island to the southern village of Sphakia, where they were rescued by the British destroyer, HMS Napier, and taken to Alexandria, Egypt.

 In Greece, Sidney Merlin is best known for two botanological achievements.
 In ca. 1925, he introduced the "Washington Navel" orange variety to his estate in Corfu.
 To this day, it is known in Greece as "Merlin".
-He also introduced the kumquat tree, which is used in Corfu to make the kumquat sweet, one of the specialties of Corfiot cuisine, and the Butter of Corfu (Βούτυρο Κέρκυρας).
+He also introduced the kumquat tree, which is used in Corfu to make the kumquat sweet, one of the specialities of Corfiot cuisine, and the Butter of Corfu (Βούτυρο Κέρκυρας).